ipshitag/Kala-Copilot/readme.md

 ## 1. Problem

-Millions of skilled creators around the world—artisans, craftspeople, small makers—are invisible in the digital economy.
+Millions of skilled creators around the world including artisans, craftspeople, small makers—are invisible in the digital economy.

 Not because they lack talent.
 Because the internet wasn’t built for them.